bookofproofs/bookofproofs.github.io/_sources/history/19th-century/stackel.md

 * Marie Stäckel died early in her son's life.
 * Ernst Stäckel was the head of a secondary school for girls in the city, as well as being a school inspector, so he clearly knew the value of education and wanted the best for his son.
 * Stäckel applied himself well at school, though he seems to have had no particular inclination for mathematics until his seventh year.
-* In 1866, when Stäckel was four years old, the political situation became somewhat volatile.
 * This was the background against which Stäckel lived, the balance only being disturbed late on in his life by the outbreak of World War I.
 * However, this was far in the future as Stäckel left school and set off on his chosen career path.
 * Having chosen to undertake further study, Stäckel entered the University of Berlin and attended lectures, primarily in mathematics and physics, but also some in philosophy, psychology, history and educational theory.